darekkay/dashboard/docs/development/README.md

 Default UI language is based on the browser language and can be changed by the user in the settings dialog.

+## Typography

+Use CSS utility classes `text-1` to `text-7` to adjust font sizes.
+To preserve a consistent look across all widgets, use `text-3` as the base size.

 ## Browser support

 All current browsers are supported (Chrome, Firefox, Safari, Edge).
 IE11 is **not** supported, mostly due to the usage of [CSS Custom Properties](https://caniuse.com/#search=custom%20properties).
 I've tried using [a polyfill](https://github.com/nuxodin/ie11CustomProperties), but the results weren't great.